Trump's choice for U.S. attorney general says he can stand up to him

 Democratic Senator Dianne Feinstein said the Senate Judiciary Committee had received letters from 400 civil rights organizations opposing his confirmation to the country's top law enforcement post.

-Additional reporting by David Alexander, Eric Beech, Sarah Lynch, Dustin Volz and Ian Simpson
+Reporting by Julia Edwards Ainsley; Additional reporting by David Alexander, Eric Beech, Sarah Lynch, Dustin Volz and Ian Simpson; Editing by Howard Goller and Peter Cooney